 This topic describes some of the common VMware Horizon Cloud Service on Microsoft Azure limits, which are also called supported maximums.
-This topic currently describes the supported maximums on both the number of desktop and farm server VMs you can deploy in a single subscription and on the total number of concurrent connected sessions you can have per pod.
+This topic currently describes the supported maximums on both the number of desktop and farm RDSH VMs you can deploy in a single subscription and on the total number of concurrent connected sessions you can have per Horizon Cloud pod.
 Over time, this topic will be updated to list more of the known limits.

 This limit is based on Microsoft Azure API limits that are given on a single subscription.
 To work well within these API limits during standard operations,

-- Maximum of 2,000 sessions per pod
+- Maximum number of concurrent connected sessions per Horizon Cloud pod

 Horizon Cloud pod can support up to 2,000 active concurrent sessions.
 This number includes the individual connections to VDI single-session desktops using Windows client-type operating systems, to multi-session desktops using Windows 10 or 11 Enterprise multi-session or Windows 11 Enterprise multi-session, to multi-session desktops based on Windows Server operating systems, and RDS-based applications served by the pod.